input-output-hk/partner-chains-smart-contracts/offchain/README.md

 Notes:

-- `genesis-committee-hash-utxo` is pinned to the sidechain parameters, so we have to add an arbitrary utxo here.
+- `genesis-committee-hash-utxo` is pinned to the sidechain parameters, so we have to add an arbitrary UTxO here.

 - prior to running the contracts - it may be desirable to have available your signing key in the environment.
 Example:

 ```bash
 export SIGNING_KEY=/Users/gergo/Dev/cardano/testnets/addresses/server.skey